FACT: Culture has NOTHING to do with touchy-feely stuff!

 Culture is not the nap room, the ping-pong table in the lobby, or the half-day Fridays offered during summer months.
 These are merely creative and fun ways employers enable employees to take much-needed breaks to reboot and recharge in the spirit of increasing productivity.
 Culture is not the paid time off employers give to employees so they may contribute to a cause they believe in, such as helping to build homes through Habitat for Humanity.
 This is simply an example of how a company chooses to live its purpose and/or give back to a community based on its good fortunes.
 (Note: When a CEO tells you s/he hires to his or her culture, s/he’s not referring to hiring a good ping-pong player.)

 For the poorly managed company, culture is something that just happens on its own as positions are filled with skilled employees, and in the process, little to no consideration given to how they should be managed or how everyone would get along with one another.
 Employees are expected to “figure things out,” do what they were hired to do, and behave like a team.
-As you can imagine, these companies suffer from higher than average turnover and customer attrition due to a lack of leadership and structure — or, we could just say due to a crappy culture.
+As you can imagine, these companies suffer from higher than average turnover and client attrition due to a lack of leadership and structure — or, we could just say due to a crappy culture.

 For the companies that make their competitors sweat, their cultural infrastructures are well-defined and designed for aggressive growth and market leadership.
 Much like the components that make up a well-running machine, these employers hire to exacting specifications for every single role within their companies.
 Technical aptitude aside, these employers screen for traits such as: attitude, leadership traits, life experiences, personal beliefs and philosophies, enthusiasm, empathy, critical thinking, etc. They know and understand that the right mixture of high-quality people is exactly what’s needed to achieve lofty, corporate objectives and win.
 And for one company to win, another must lose.
 And there’s nothing soft or touchy-feely about that!